BeanProjects/documentation/project-manifest.md

     1. git push
     2. GitHubApp push to GitHubAppHook
     3. GHAHook create ArgoCDWorkflow
-    4. bean continuous gatsbyjs unpack
+    5. bean continuous unpack app-name --framework gatsbyjs
         1. also includes resolve-dependencies and code generation
+        2. `semver` string needs to be validated and reconciled
-    6. bean continuous gatsbyjs compile
+    6. bean continuous compile app-name --framework gatsbyjs
-    6. bean continuous gatsbyjs package
+    6. bean continuous package app-name --framework gatsbyjs
         1. If `+semver:pre` string is supplied
             1. from from SNAPSHOT to UAT.1 for maven:lib
             4. from UAT.1 to UAT.2 for maven:lib